FrankHB/pl-docs/en-US/calling-for-language-features.md

 *(Editorial note: The title is kept to the original text.)*

-Despite the value judgement of the opinion, the original text is based on the misconception about various distinguishing properties of the design strategy.
+Despite the value judgment of the opinion, the original text is based on the misconception about various distinguishing properties of the design strategy.
 Because the resulted code is quite different, it should not be easily ignored by users.
 The example used to neglect the significance (PHP) works because it is lacking first-class functions used as either Scheme or Common Lisp's ways.

 > "The terms “Lisp-1” and “Lisp-2” were invented to expressly AVOID mentioning Common Lisp or Scheme, therefore we shouldn't use the terms such as Common Lisp model or Scheme model to describe it."